Forecasts of non-Gaussian parameter spaces using Box-Cox transformations

 \section{Acknowledgments}

-We would like to thank Martin Hendry and Peter Schneider for fruitful discussions.
+We would like to thank Martin Hendry and Peter Schneider for fruitful discussions, and our referee for an encouraging report.
 Moreover we acknowledge the help of Martin Kilbinger and Eric Tittley in setting up CosmoPMC.
 We are grateful to Martin Kilbinger for making CosmoPMC publicly available.
 BJ acknowledges support by the European DUEL network, project MRTN-CT-2006-036133, and a UK Space Agency Euclid grant.